 “It’s not about how talented you are, it’s about how hard you work to make the most of the talent you were given” – Me

-Now that I consult and evaluate young players, it has made me look back on my career to the things that kept me from being more successful out on tour.
+As I started consulting and evaluating young golfers 12 years ago, it made me look back on my career to the things that kept me from being more successful in college golf and out on tour.
 I truly believe that being told that I was lucky to have a lot of natural talent, kept me from working as hard as I could in order to be the best player that I could be (and it pains me to admit that).
 As I progressed through the stages of golf, I started to see that some of the most talented players weren’t necessarily the most successful.
-Yes, those players who tend to have skills and abilities come more naturally to them may have an easier road, but if they don’t focus on their weaknesses, those who work harder will pass them at some stage of the process.
+Yes, those players who developed their skills and abilities more naturally may have had an easier road, but if they didn’t focus on their weaknesses, put the work in, and commit to getting better, then those who worked harder were likely going to pass them at some stage of the process.

-For me, as time went on my swing did need a little work, mostly small changes to get me in better positions back at the ball in order to hold up better under pressure and play in the wind, but I never spent enough time really making those changes permanent.
-I hit the ball pretty darn good most of the time so I just kept at my usual routine.
+For me, as time went on my swing did need a little work, mostly small changes to get me in better positions back at the ball in order to hold up better under pressure and play in tougher conditions, but I never spent enough time really making those changes sufficient enough.
+I hit the ball well most of the time so I just kept at my usual routine thinking it would just take care of itself eventually.
 My short game was good, I could pull off these great bunker shots and creative shots around the greens, but I never really understood how I did it and never put the time to practice them under pressure.
-Because of that, I was also prone to hitting some really ugly shots when I was in contention or needing to post a good score – chunking a few flop shots, blading a few bunkers, etc (those were always great for a good laugh, just maybe not at the time).
+Because of that, I was also prone to hitting some really ugly shots when I was in contention or needing to post a good score – chunking a few flop shots, blading a few bunker shots, etc (those were always great for a good laugh, just maybe not at the time).

 After graduation and earning my LPGA card, Dr. Morris Pickens and I worked together a bit, but I didn’t take advantage of his services and generosity to help me enough to make a difference in my game.
-For those that don’t know, he is one of the best golf psychologists in the golf business, working with Zach Johnson, Stewart Cink, Lucas Glover, Jonathan Byrd, John Rollins and Nick Watney.
-And the mental game is most definitely the area of my game that I needed the most work on throughout my golf career but never put the time into it.
+He wanted me to create a schedule and prioritize what I did each week and at that stage of my life, I just wasn’t ready to be structured and disciplined.
+The mental game work was very much a missing piece of my golf career but I never put the time into it.

-Towards the end of my career, I read Dr. Bob Rotella’s book the “15th Club” and the Vision 54 books and for the first time really understood what being a “complete player” was all about, unfortunately, it ended up being a little too late for me.
-I didn’t handle the pressure well when I got into contention, I didn’t have any kind of structure to my practice sessions, I worried about the things I couldn’t control, I was easily intimidating by other players, I struggled to find my place on tour and never really got comfortable out there mentally.
+Towards the end of my career, I read Dr. Bob Rotella’s book “Your 15th Club” and the Vision 54 books and for the first time really understood what being a “complete player” was all about, unfortunately, it ended up being a little too late for me.
+I didn’t handle the pressure well when I got into contention, I didn’t have any kind of structure to my practice sessions, I worried about the things I couldn’t control, I was easily intimidated by other players, I struggled to find my place on tour and never really got comfortable out there mentally.

-I worked out when I was on the road, and while I was back home I was fortunate to have some great trainers who pushed me, but I never really pushed myself enough to see those results in my game.
+I worked out when I was on the road, and while I was back home I was fortunate to have some great trainers who were willing to train me, but I never really stayed consistent and pushed myself enough to see those results in my game.
 So for all that talent that everybody liked to talk about and remind me of, it meant very little since I wasn’t putting the time into working on the weaker areas of my game and really working hard to be the best player I could be.
-And trust me, none of this is fun to admit and I have certainly learned from my past tendencies, but if it will encourage a young player to put the work in and not just get by on talent alone then it’s worth the brutally honest admission.
+And trust me, none of this has ever been fun to admit and I have certainly learned from my past tendencies, especially now as a business owner and mentor, but if it will encourage a young player to put the work in and not just get by on talent alone then it’s worth the brutally honest admission.